Carry On Constable: Role of Sergeant Wilkins

 Initially, the role of Sergeant Wilkins was intended for Ted Ray following his work on the previous film Carry On Teacher.
 However, Ray was contracted to ABC (despite being unused by them), who distributed the Carry On films to cinemas.
-Unhappy seeing one of their contracted actors in a rival production, they threatened to stop distribution, so Peter Rogers reluctantly dropped him from the films and replaced him with Sid James, thus beginning James's 19-film long membership of the Carry On team.
+Unhappy seeing one of their contracted actors in a rival production, they threatened to stop distribution, so Peter Rogers reluctantly dropped him from the films and replaced him with Sid James, thus beginning James's 19-film long membership on the Carry On team.